Untold Innovation: A few minutes with Gaby Rudd

 It’s also important to note that potential harm that can be caused with any new technology.
 We tend to err on the side of extreme caution if there is the potential to cause harm to a vulnerable population.
 For the peer mentor pilot, the biggest questions for risk management came down to how we would ensure the quality and authenticity of peer mentors that would be allowed to use the platform.
 E.g., would we background check anyone who wanted to join?
 Would background checking potential peer mentors somehow cause more harm than good?
+It could do, so that’s why we’re erring on the side of caution.
+With that being said, we’re already aware that many employers may look for “small business background screening services” when it comes to hiring potential employees, so surely we should do the same thing?
+They want to know everything about the people who could be working for them, and it makes sense.
+But the question still remains – will it work for us?
 The way we decided to manage that risk was by implementing the pilot in different phases- during phase one, people needed to be invited by verified by current members of the network or by administrators at addiction treatment providers.
 We also decided to focus phase one on creating resources and a community to support peer mentors directly and to hold on matching anyone.

 The work we do with Realworks in the addiction space is a little different than the work that we do at 17a as a whole.
 We typically get pulled onto projects with other firms to do systems design work in many different arenas like economic development, criminal justice or Medicaid.
 But with our work in the addiction space, it’s been specifically focused on running tech pilots that could be used in adjacent markets.

 UC: My next question moves away from the work itself and into how it’s represented.
 What role do you feel that storytelling plays in innovation?
 Could you describe the importance of storytelling to your own work?